divio/divio-cloud-docs/how-to/deploy-generic.rst

 ..  admonition:: ``docker-compose.yml`` is **only** used locally

     Cloud deployments do not use Docker Compose.
 Nothing that you do here will affect the way your application runs in a cloud environment.
-See :ref:`for local development purposes <docker-docker-compose>`
+See :ref:`docker-compose-yml-reference`.

 You will need a ``docker-compose.yml`` file that looks something like the one below.
 This one replicates the ``web`` image used in cloud deployments, allowing you to run the application in an environment as close to that of the cloud